 - A doctor prescribed you Elmiron and you took the drug consistently over three years

-- If you have been diagnosed with vision issues including blindness, maculopathy, or other non-age-related eye disorders
+- If diagnosed with vision issues including blindness, maculopathy, or other non-age-related eye disorders